 ocean strata and air converge at rore—

-Northwest draws link valleys into hiding seeks,
+Northwest draws linked valleys into hiding-seeks,

-shaped by this North Earth,
+Shaped by this North Earth, tilted toward solstice stay today;

-threading intricate corridors to lead in intricacies,
+threading corridors in triplicate intricate,

-venting into fog-belt redwoods to tell all ahead—
+venting through fog-belt redwoods ahead—

-the inland heat’s pressure switch is flicked to on,
+the inland heat’s switch flicked to [ON]/OFF,

-playing the marine layer’s cryptic script again.
+layering frontalities cryptic script again.

 ◯

-≋Air≋ seeded,
+≋Air≋ seeded, Forefront Formation Formulae:

 into dislocating 🜁⬊╱╲⬋🜂 met,